We're raising the bar even higher.

 Much like how the Nintendo DS

 - CPU: A dual-core ARM11 chip.
-The "new Nintendo 3DS" will feature a faster processor.
+The New Nintendo 3DS has a faster processor.

 - GPU: A modded 2010 version of the Digital Media Professionals PICA200 chip.